EoI submission period from May 2 to

 1] For degrees earned from foreign Higher Education Institutions (HEIs), candidates will be required to present proof of degree recognition by a Portuguese HEI as laid out in Article no. 8 of Regulation no 913/2021.

-The evaluation process is expected to last up to 2,5 weeks approximately.
+The evaluation process is expected to last approximately four weeks.
 All applicants will be notified of their final score and whether they will be receiving financial support under this Call.
 Notification is sent by email with a delivery receipt notification.

 Admitted applicants are expected to make their own arrangements for travel, health insurance, visa, accommodation and living expenses during the internship period.